venam/2bwm/README.md

 - Patched the numlock issue
 - Restart/Exit patch with mod+ctrl+r mod+ctrl+q
     (or whatever you set for the USERKEY_RAISE and USERKEY_DELETE respectivelly)
+- Video patch, they keep their aspect when resized.

 Authors: